pkern90/InvoiceNet/README.md

 ---

 **DISCLAIMER**:

 Pre-trained models for some general invoice fields are not available right now but will soon be provided.
-The training GUI and data preparation scripts have been made available.
+The data preparation scripts have been made available.

 Invoice documents contain sensitive information because of which collecting a sizable dataset has proven to be difficult.
 This makes it difficult for developers like us to train large-scale generalised models and make them available to the community.